Shbhom/QuikGPT/readme.md

 # QuikGPT Extension

-💨🚀 Boost Your Productivity with QuikGPT!
-Lightning-Fast AI Assistance ⚡💡
+💨🚀 Boost Your Productivity with QuikGPT!, makes you BLAZINGLY FAST ⚡💡

 QuikGPT revolutionizes the way you harness the power of AI to supercharge your productivity.
 No longer do you need to open a separate website or application to access the incredible capabilities of ChatGPT.
 With QuikGPT, you can simply write anywhere you want and unleash the lightning-fast magic of AI with just a right-click! ⚡🔥